Run KOfam HMMs on an anvi'o contigs database.

 🔙 To the main page of anvi’o programs and artifacts.

 Essentially, this program uses the KEGG database to annotate functions and metabolic pathways in a contigs-db.
 More specifically, anvi-run-kegg-kofams annotates a contigs-db with HMM hits from KOfam, a database of KEGG Orthologs (KOs).
-You must set up these HMMs on your computer using anvi-setup-kegg-kofams before you can use this program.
-Membership of KOfam functions in KEGG metabolic MODULES and BRITE hierarchies is also stored in the contigs-db.
+You must set up these HMMs on your computer using anvi-setup-kegg-data before you can use this program.
+If a modules-db is available, membership of KOfam functions in KEGG metabolic MODULES and BRITE hierarchies is also stored in the contigs-db.

 Running this program is a pre-requisite for metabolism estimation with anvi-estimate-metabolism.
 Note that if you are planning to run metabolism estimation, it must be run with the same kegg-data that is used in this program to annotate KOfam hits.